 Helpful minimalist life hack.
 At least try a tiny house for a week before you go buy it as a part of your minimalist lifestyle.
 You can find plenty of them on Airbnb.
 But definitely not every minimalist needs a tiny house.

 3. Minimalist Wallet

 Easier way to store your cards and money, cool.
 But how much easier is it for that minimalist wallet to get lost?
 That’s what keeps me sticking with my normal sized wallet.
 I don’t want it to be so small it could fall through a tight space where I can’t get it out.
 Or easily disappear under something and be unable to find it.
 Having a small wallet might be cool for some, but I don’t think you’ll miss out on much if you just have a normal sized wallet.

 4. Minimal Rack

-If you already have a closet, there’s not really much point in buying a minimal rack.
+If you already have a closet, it’s really not necessary to buy a minimal rack.
 It’s just a stylish way of hanging your clothes.
 The same logic can apply to a minimal shoe rack.
 If there’s space in your closet to organize them, you don’t need it.